Don't Let Winter Freeze Your Fun - Warm Up with Colorado Snowshoeing!

 Getting there: Take Hwy 24 to CO67 at Divide.
 Turn left and follow to the park entrance.

-$9/car day pass
+Cost: $9/car day pass

 PRO TIP!
 Colorado car registration just got even better!
 It now includes a state park annual pass, giving you access to 42 state parks for a year from the date of purchase.
-And don't forget to check out Colorado's interactive map of all the parks you can explore with your pass.
-Check out Colorado’s interactive map of all parks available with your state park annual pass.

-Bull Park trail
+Bull Park Trail

 Distance: 5.5 miles